tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

 # Variant Calling in Cancer Genomes Seminar

+> The material in this workshop was originally from the Module 6 - Somatic Mutations of the [Canadian Bioinformatics Workshop - Bioinformatics for Cancer Genomics](http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016).

 * Date: Sept 27, 2016
 * Time: 12-1pm
 * Location: Dorothy Lam Boardroom, British Columbia Cancer Research Centre, Vancouver, BC, Canada.